"Cold, Calculated, and Condescending": How AI Identifies and Explains Ableism Compared to Disabled People: Methodology

-\textbf{Data Collection and Processing.~} Given that there are no publicly available datasets for ableist speech, we assembled our own dataset of ableist and non-ableist sentences.
-We first searched for examples of ableist speech on Reddit and Twitter using hashtags and keywords such as "offensive," "ableist," "hate," "harassment," "problematic," and "discrimination."
-We selected these platforms as they represent a diverse population of the Internet, and contain varying degrees of toxic behavior \cite{kumar2021toxic}.
+\bheading{Gathering Ableist and Non-Ableist Data} Given the absence of publicly available datasets for ableist speech, we assembled our own dataset of ableist and non-ableist sentences.
+In line with prior investigations of discriminatory experiences on social media \cite{brock_blackhand_2012, mcgregor_talking_2016, farrell_exploring_2019, yang_understanding_2018}, we used Twitter and Reddit to search for explicit mentions or call-outs to ableist speech by people with disabilities.
+We used hashtags and keywords such as "offensive," "ableist," "hate," "harassment," "problematic," and "discrimination," and manually filtered for posts that targeted users with disabilities.
+To represent a diverse range of disabilities, as put forth by the Individuals with Disabilities Education Act (IDEA) \cite{education2003individuals}, we also searched for these keywords in specific subreddit communities, such as r/autism, r/ADHD, r/blind, r/physicaldisabilities, and r/deaf, among others.
 We limited our date range to 2019-2024 to capture more recent instances of ableism.
-To represent a diverse range of disabilities, as put forth by the Individuals with Disabilities Education Act (IDEA) \cite{education2003individuals}, we also searched for these keywords in specific subreddit communities: r/autism, r/ADHD, r/blind, r/deaf, r/learningdisabilities, r/dyslexia, r/dyscalculia, r/neurodiversity, r/celebralpalsy, r/disability, r/stutter, r/parkinsons, r/physicaldisabilities, r/wheelchairs.
-Non-ableist data was picked at random, either unrelated to disability (i.e., "Reddit is so toxic sometimes!"), or a respectful comment towards a disability (i.e., "do you need closed captioning?").
-Then, we also gathered primary accounts by PwD as reported in academic papers on ableist speech \cite{sannon_disability_2023, heung_nothing_2022, heung_vulnerable_2024, lyu_i_2024}.
-Together, we created a dataset comprising 100 social media comments (85 ableist and 15 non-ableist).
+In addition to social media data, we also gathered primary accounts by PwD as reported in academic papers on ableist speech \cite{sannon_disability_2023, heung_nothing_2022, heung_vulnerable_2024, lyu_i_2024}.

+We also gathered some non-ableist comments to assess for false positives, in line with benchmarking practices that require representations from both binaries of an attribute to detect disparities (e.g., ableist and non-ableist), for example, \#DisabledOnIndiaTwitter \cite{mondal_disabledonindiantwitter_2022}.
+We selected social media comments that were either unrelated to disability, (i.e., {\scshape "Reddit is so toxic sometimes!"}), or comments that shared personal disability-related experiences, (i.e., {\scshape ``i can't wear masks due to a cardiac issue''}).
+In total, we collected 25 non-ableist comments in addition to 175 ableist comments, creating a comprehensive dataset of 200 comments.